brettChapman/multivis_tutorials/README.md

 <a id="two"></a>
 ## Tutorial 2: Hierarchical Clustered Heatmap
 <p align="justify">
-<i>In this tutorial we will step through a workflow to produce a Hierarchical Clustered Heatmap.</i>
+<i>In this tutorial we will step through a workflow to produce a Hierarchical Clustered Heatmap (HCH).
+HCH is an exploratory data analysis technique which implements a two-way Hierarchical cluster analysis (HCA) (e.g. clustering samples and metabolites), and provides dendrograms and heatmaps to visualise the clustered data.
+HCA is a method by which the distance or correlation between individuals is measured, and then grouped together based on the similarities or dissimilarities between the distances or correlations of the individuals.
+The clustering itself is based on linkage clustering and determines the overall structure of the clusters.
+HCH is interpreted through visually identify the different clusters in the heatmap as groups of different colour representations of the clustering score, with the highest score representing one colour choice, and the lowest score representing the other colour choice, and everything between being lighter or darker shade variants.
+The different clustered colours in the heatmap are also represented in the dendrograms for each axis as clustered branches.</i>
 </p>

 Launch tutorial 2 by clicking the "Launch Binder" icon: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/brettChapman/multivis_tutorials/master?filepath=Tutorial2.ipynb)